Damir Črnčec: Civic commitment

 Črnčec is President of the Euro-Atlantic think-tank organization called the »Association for European Slovenia«, which is actively involved in various areas, such as the rule of law, democracy, European Union, NATO, human rights and fundamental freedoms.
 He is the Head of Council of the Institute for Global Governments - IGLU, which addresses the issues of global governments, rule of law, security sector reform, and democratization.
 In May 2014, the Association for European Slovenia, in cooperation with other civil society organizations, presented the 2014 May Declaration on the Prešeren Square in Ljubljana in front of 5,000 people.

 After Janez Janša was sent to the Dob prison to begin serving his prison sentence on 20 June 2014, Črnčec was appointed as President of the Committee for Protection of Human Rights and Fundamental Freedoms which he led until 9 September 2015.
 The Committee 2014 has become the biggest Slovenian civil society movement which has, since then, continued to organize rallies in front of the Slovenian Supreme Court.
 The Committee 2014's activities under his presidency involve more than 70,000 Slovenian citizens.
 In January 2015, the Association for European Slovenia was one of the initiators of the petition for privatization and depoliticization of the Slovenian economy (Za privatizacijo), which brought together the members of the civic society wishing to resist attempts to stop the sale of Slovenian public undertakings.
 The petition was signed by about 12,000 people.

 Publicistic activity

-Damir Črnčec is a columnist of the best-selling centre-right weekly »Reporter«.
+Damir Črnčec is a former columnist of the weekly »Reporter« and a current columnist of Siol.net.
 His articles have been published also by the magazines »Revija Obramba« and »Slovenska vojska«, daily »Večer« and »Vijesti«, weekly »Demokracija«, and by »Slovenski Čas«, a monthly supplement to the weekly »Družina«.
 He is also the author of security literature about Euro-Atlantic integration of the Security Systems.
 At the TEDxFDV 2014 event he addressed the young audience with a lecture titled »Power of Young Leaders«.
 He participated as a moderator at a strategic forum 2BS 2015 in Budva, Montenegro.
 He is often invited to participate in TV and radio debates as a human rights activist, civil society activist or expert on global, geostrategic, geopolitic and security issues.
 He articulated his years-long publicistic experience in the book title »Kresovi«, which means Bonfires.